MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-report-create-new.md

 ---
-title: 'Create a report from a dataset'
+title: 'Create a report from a dataset in the Power BI service '
-description: Create a Power BI report from a dataset.
+description: Create a Power BI report from a dataset in the Power BI service.
 author: maggiesMSFT
 ms.reviewer: ''